-We are updating this page as we recieve questions via email.
-Please get in touch with Michelle Brook on email@example.com if you have a question that is not answered below.
+We are updating this page as we receive questions via email.
+Please get in touch if you have a question that is not answered below.

 What is Open Energy?

 Open Energy is an ambitious project to modernise access to energy data.
 This project intends to break down this barrier by creating an Open Energy Standard and Governance Platform that will make it easier to share and access data about energy supply and demand, so the UK can drive towards decarbonisation.

 Open Energy is Icebreaker One’s competitive solution to the Modernising Energy Data Access (MEDA) initiative launched by a cross-section of government departments (BEIS, Innovate UK and Ofgem) in 2019.
 This is a £103m project that aims to revolutionise the way data is shared across the diverse energy sector in the UK.

 The Open Energy project is one of two finalists in competition with Siemens to secure substantial investment for the project in 2021.